pablo-sande/pixart-task/README.md

 ## Other notes

-The code structure is very basic, I focused on the functionality and the performance of the color picker given the time constraints.
-The code can be further optimized and refactored to be more readable and maintainable.
+The code structure, while still basic, has been refactored to be more readable and easier to test.

-The code is lacking tests for the same reason as above.
+The code has some basic tests.
+I used jest-canvas-mock to mock the canvas interactions, but I'd like to explore the possibility of using snapshots to test the canvas rendering.